The North Texas Community Foundation supports animal welfare efforts in our region through

 - Grants will be awarded based on the scope of project and need with a maximum award of $10,000 per organization.

 To be considered for a grant, applicants must be nonprofit, tax-exempt organizations (under section 501(c)(3) of the U.S. Internal Revenue Code).
 Organizations must be in one of the designated counties listed above.

-The Animal Welfare Grant Cycle will open on August 15, 2018 and the deadline for submission will be September 14, 2018.
+The Animal Welfare Grant Cycle will open in August 2019.
+Grants will be awarded in November.

 For more information about the fund, please contact Garrett March at email@example.com or call 817.877.0702.